CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 - Renamed titles with "AID" to "AgentId" for consistency.
 - Renamed "Inventory" and "File Vantage" dashboards for consistency.
 - Renamed the "Windows" dashboards to put them under the "OS" category.
-- Renamed a large number of saved queries to make the descripton more accurate.
+- Renamed a large number of saved queries to make the description more accurate.
 - Added a `zUsbNormalize()` user function to normalize USB events to human-readable names.
 - Added new queries from other internal packages.